HGStone/bars-patcher/README.md

 # bars-patcher

+This fork of the project is just to provide stnadalone executables instead of needing the online tool.

 **There is now a new and improved version of this tool, the [automatic BARS patcher](https://github.com/ic-scm/automatic-bars-patcher).**

 Simple BARS file patcher for patching BWAV headers with a custom file header